Missed assessments process

-In exceptional circumstances: if you have been prevented from submitting or attending an individual assessment, you may use self-certification to accompany an application under the missed assessments process, if you cannot provide any other form of evidence.
+In exceptional circumstances, where you've been prevented from submitting or attending an individual assessment, you may use self-certification to accompany an application under the missed assessments process if you can't provide any other form of evidence.

 - absence from a group assessment

 - a five working day extension/adjustment to a coursework deadline

 - an application relating to a practice placement

 - an assessment you have submitted or attended

 - supporting an exceptional request to remove a mark.

 Is it possible to make an application after the final deadline?

 Applications received after the final deadline will not be considered unless you can demonstrate that circumstances beyond your control prevented you from disclosing the relevant factors at that time.